|►► Site guide

 courts of appeal.
 This change has not yet been implemented.

-One reform currently being tried out in a couple
+One reform recently tried out in a couple

 trial by jury, previously limited to the assize courts.
 Juries in this

-case are made up of six members of the public, and three magistrates.
+case were made up of six members of the public, and three magistrates.